doctrine/phpcr-odm-documentation/en/reference/query-builder-2.rst

 .. note::

-    It is only necessary to add an ``end()`` terminator when you wish to append additional leaf nodes in the *same statement*.
+    It is only necessary to add an ``end()`` terminator when you wish to append additional leaf nodes to the *same statement*.
 In this document we will not add ``end()`` terminators where they are not required.

 Types and Cardinality